enenflash/flocking-sim-python/README.md

 ## Demo
 Run main.py

-Left click to place an obstacle for the boids to avoid.
+Left-click to place an obstacle for the boids to avoid.
 They will also avoid your mouse.

+Right-click to add more boids.

 </span>